sulianthual/git_setup/README.md

 Sulian Thual (2025)

-A Collection of bash (.sh) files to quickly setup and use git/github.
-Follow the instrucitons.
+Some bash (.sh) files to quickly setup and use git/github.
+Follow the instructions.

 Github reference: [link](https://github.com/sulianthual/git_setup)